Senate to Consider Homeless Legislation

 Background on the Reed-Bond Amendment

 This amendment, introduced by Senators Reed (D-RI) and Bond (R-MO), would attach the HEARTH Act – legislation reauthorizing the McKinney-Vento Homeless Assistance Act – to a larger housing bill, S 896, the Helping Families Save Their Homes Act.
-If the amendment passes, we are one large step closer to making significant improvements to the
+If the amendment passes, we are one large step closer to making significant improvements to the McKinney program.
+The final vote on S 896 will take place as soon as this evening.

 A House version of S 896 (without the HEARTH Act attached) has already passed the House of Representatives.
 So, if the Senate passes the bill, it could be considered by the conference committee as early as this week.